rust-tutorials/learn-opengl/book-src/basics/001-drawing-a-triangle.md

 functions in our GL context will do whatever they do with this VAO as the VAO to work with.

+As a note: you can also bind the value 0 at any time, which clears the vertex array binding.
+This might sound a little silly, but it can help spot bugs in some situations.
+If you have no VAO bound when you try to call VAO affected functions it'll generate an error, which usually means that you forgot to bind the VAO that you really did want to affect.

 ### Generate A Vertex Buffer Object

 To actually get some bytes of data to the video card we need a [Vertex Buffer